katatunix/plog/readme.md

 ===

 ## Setup
-* Visual Studio 2019 with F# support.
+* Visual Studio or Rider with F# support.
-* .NET Core SDK 3.1.
+* .NET Core SDK 6.0.

 ## Build
 * Open `PLog.sln` with your Visual Studio.